TaoK/PoorMansTSqlFormatter/README.txt

  - Command-line program/download for ripping through a folder hierarchy of sql scripts
    - also for commit hook in SVN?
  - SSMS plugin(?)
+ - Documentation of Xml structure and class usage
+ - Pakaging, NuGet and/or OpenWrap
+   - Keeping track of versiuoning and documentation more carefully: http://semver.org/

 This application and library is released under the GNU Affero GPL v3: